denten-books/plain-text/0-intro.md

 should not be taken as value-neutral conduits of information.
 I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of textual politics in subtle and profound ways.
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
 Stairs do not discriminate against the mobility impaired.
 The failure to enforce accessibility through specific legal and architectural choices does.
-Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
-In this way, contemporary documents enforce limits to access by license, geography, or physical ability.
+Typesetting software, e-book readers, and word processors similarly embody implicit communication models: ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
+In this way, contemporary documents are capable of enforcing limits to access by license, geography, or physical ability, for example.

-To what extent does the book in front of you "permit" or "enable" access?
+To what extent does the book in front of you permit or enable access?
 Whatever the answer, a function of understanding the text must include the explication of its physical affordances.
 Experimentalism enables the critic to "lay bare" the device.
-A literary scholar's version of baking bread and smelting iron is to make literal the figure suggested by media "archeology" on the level of the mechanism.
+A literary scholar's version of baking bread and smelting iron is to make literal the figure suggested by the idea of media "archeology" on the level of the mechanism.
 In *Plain Text* we will dig through, unearth, and excavate textual machines.

 Similarly, it is my contention here that the cardinal literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book,